 Four Standard Deed Forms

 Arizona recognizes four basic templates for property transfers.
-Each serves a different purpose, and the right choice depends on the level of protection the buyer or recipient needs.
+Each serves a different purpose.
+The right choice depends on the level of protection the buyer or recipient needs.
+All deeds must be signed by the grantor and filed at the county recorder's office.

 The following or other equivalent forms varied to suit circumstances are sufficient:

-A.R.S. § 33-402A quitclaim deed transfers whatever interest the grantor currently holds in the property, with no promises about title quality.
+A.R.S. § 33-402A quitclaim deed transfers whatever interest in the property the grantor currently holds, with no promises about title quality.
 If the grantor has full ownership, the recipient gets full ownership.
 If the grantor has nothing, the recipient gets nothing.
 Quitclaim deeds are common between family members, divorcing spouses, or when clearing up title issues.

-A conveyance deed (sometimes called a grant deed) is a straightforward transfer of property.
-It does not include the full title guarantees of a warranty deed, making it a simpler form of transfer.
+A conveyance deed (sometimes called a grant deed) is a straightforward transfer of Arizona property.
+It does not include the full title guarantees of a warranty deed.

 A warranty deed goes further.
-The grantor guarantees clear title "against all persons whomsoever," meaning the grantor is personally responsible if a title defect surfaces later.
-This is the strongest protection a buyer can receive in a deed.
+The grantor guarantees clear title "against all persons whomsoever."
+This means the grantor is personally responsible if a title defect surfaces later.
+This is the strongest protection a buyer can receive.

 Choosing the Right Deed